-- (1) Property and equipment, net, and other non-current liabilities as of December 31, 2015, have been revised to properly reflect asset retirement obligations.
+- Property and equipment, net, and other non-current liabilities as of December 31, 2015, have been revised to properly reflect asset retirement obligations.
 This resulted in an increase to property and equipment, net and other non-current liabilities.
 Certain amounts related to external payment terms were misclassified in the Consolidated Balance Sheet.
 The revision of this item resulted in a decrease in accounts payable and an increase in short-term borrowings for the year ended December 31, 2014 and for the year ended December 31, 2015 related to extended payment terms on a vendor agreement on the Consolidated Balance Sheet.
-The revision of these items on the Consolidated Statement of Cash Flows resulted in a decrease to cash provided (used in) by operating activities and an increase to cash used in financing activities for December 31, 2015.
+The revision of these items on the Consolidated Statement of Cash Flows resulted in a decrease to cash provided (used in) by operating activities and an increase to cash used in financing activities for December 31, 2014 and an increase to cash provided (used in) by operating activities and a decrease to cash used in financing activities for December 31, 2015.

 Additionally, for the years ended December 31, 2015, 2014, and 2013 reclassifications were made on the Consolidated Balance Sheet and Consolidated Statement of Cash Flows due to changes in the accounting treatment of a factoring agreement from cash and cash equivalents to other receivables.
-This reclassification resulted in an increase in cash provided (used in) by operating activities for the year ended December 31, 2015.
-Statement of Cash Flows due to changes in the accounting treatment of a factoring agreement from cash and cash equivalents to other receivables.
-This reclassification resulted in an increase in cash provided (used in) by operating activities for the year ended December 31, 2015.
-Additionally, for the year ended December 31, 2015 and for the year ended December 31, 2014.
-See Note 2 "Summary of Significant Accounting Policies and Recently Issued Accounting Standards" of the Notes to Consolidated Financial Statements under the heading "Reclassifications and Revisions" for further discussion of the revisions. - (2) Operating results for the rigid medical packaging business were reclassified to discontinued operations in 2013, and 2012 and related assets and liabilities were reclassified to assets and liabilities held for sale as of December 31, 2012.
+This reclassification resulted in an increase in cash provided (used in) by operating activities for the year ended December 31, 2015 and for the year ended December 31, 2014.
+See Note 2 "Summary of Significant Accounting Policies and Recently Issued Accounting Standards" of the Notes to Consolidated Financial Statements under the heading "Reclassifications and Revisions" for further discussion of the revisions. - Operating results for the rigid medical packaging business were reclassified to discontinued operations in 2013, and 2012 and related assets and liabilities were reclassified to assets and liabilities held for sale as of December 31, 2012.
 Operating results for Diversey Japan were reclassified to discontinued operations for the periods in 2012.
-See Note 3, "Divestitures and Acquisitions," of the Notes to Consolidated Financial Statements in our previously filed Form 10-K for the year ended December 31, 2013 for further information about the sale of our rigid medical packaging business in 2013. - (3) See Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," for a discussion of the factors that contributed to our consolidated operating results and our consolidated cash flows for the three years ended December 31, 2016. - (4) During 2012, we recorded a goodwill impairment charge of \$883 million for Diversey Care and \$208 million for Hygiene Solutions.
-In addition, we recorded an \$801 million impairment charge related to the Company's trademarks, customer relationships and certain technology during 2012. - (5) As of January 1, 2016, we have adopted ASU 2015-03 and ASU 2015-15 with retrospective application.
-This resulted in a reclassification from other noncurrent assets to long-term debt, less current portion, for debt issuance costs as of December 31, 2012 through 2015.
-Refer to Note 2, "Recently Issued Accounting Standards" of the Notes to Consolidated Financial Statements for further details. - (6) The Company early adopted ASU 2016-09 on a prospective basis, related to the recognition of excess tax benefits to the income statement which were previously recorded in additional paid-in capital, effective January 1, 2016.
+See Note 3, "Divestitures and Acquisitions," of the Notes to Consolidated Financial Statements in our previously filed Form 10-K for the year ended December 31, 2013 for further information about the sale of our rigid medical packaging business in 2013. - See Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," for a discussion of the factors that contributed to our consolidated operating results and our consolidated cash flows for the three years ended December 31, 2016. - During 2012, we recorded a goodwill impairment charge of \$883 million for Diversey Care and \$208 million for Hygiene Solutions.
+In addition, we recorded an \$801 million impairment charge related to the Company's trademarks, customer relationships and certain technology during 2012. - As of January 1, 2016, we have adopted ASU 2015-03 and ASU 2015-15 with retrospective application.
+This resulted in a reclassification from other non-current assets to long-term debt, less current portion, for debt issuance costs as of December 31, 2012 through 2015.
+Refer to Note 2, "Recently Issued Accounting Standards" of the Notes to Consolidated Financial Statements for further details. - The Company early adopted ASU 2016-09 on a prospective basis, related to the recognition of excess tax benefits to the income statement which were previously recorded in additional paid-in capital, effective January 1, 2016.
 This resulted in a reclassification of the treatment of excess tax benefits on the Consolidated Statement of Cash Flows as of December 31, 2015.
 Refer to Note 2, "Summary of Significant Accounting Policies and Recently Issued Accounting Standards" of the Notes to Consolidated Financial Statements for further details.